dviralfi/CountryCity/README.md

 # Country City

-Country City is a well-known all-ages game, that I used to play since I can remember myself.
+Country City is a well-known all-ages game.

-This program that I wrote is the Online version of it.
+This program is the Online version of the game.
-The program is written in Python, and uses Socket as a connection interface.
+Written in Python(2.7), and uses Socket as a connection interface.

 ## requirements